Home » Alaska » A Sky High Adventure-Excellent Sockeye Fishing on Big River Lake

 Once the fish is hooked, this is when the fun really begins!
 My first rod-bending fish began searing of line with incredible speed.
 Going airborne several times.
 Drew expertly coached me through keeping the rod low, slowly bringing the fish to the net.
 It took a few tries with the fish running under the boat before we finally got her netted.
 Fish just kept on coming after this.
 Pretty amazing!

 Note: You want to make sure and dress properly in layers, as the weather can be unpredictable.
-Bring a little cooler with some snacks and drinks.
+Bring a small cooler with some snacks and drinks.

 Wolverine Creek Salmon Fishing Boats